OkilyDokily/resume/README.md

 ## Description

-_A favorites band which demonstrates html and css basics including divs with classes._
+_A resume page which demonstrates html and css basics including divs with classes._

 ## Setup/Installation Requirements